Summary: Peeling back a layer and finding the courage to look at what's underneath.

 It was what Kakashi had felt at least, for himself; peace could always be found in something final, a chapter closed.

 He had looked to his side to see Naruto with warm tears already streaming down his face, and Sakura biting her lip hard as she fought the swelling moisture in her own eyes.

 Team 7 had looked on, standing still for god knows how long, to the sight of his form get smaller and smaller.

 "Sasuke!"
 Naruto had shouted one last time, but the sun was already shining golden rays in the horizon, he had already been too far.

 The dense canopy of trees shielded most of the blazing sunlight and Kakashi pulled his mask down to get a pure, unobstructed inhale.
 It was like the forest breathed in tandem with his own, inhaling and exhaling as he would, to cycle a cool breeze that made the foliages sway and leaves ruffle.
 The air was refreshing, much cleaner than the village's balmy mixture of exhaust and humidity.
 On most summer days, he would find himself here, up on a tree branch, killing more time away from, than at the cenotaph.

-He didn't have to guess too wildly the moment he saw her pink hair tied in a ponytail, which had always signaled that she meant business.
-Knowing the extent of her brute power, Kakashi was suddenly relieved that she hadn't resorted to toppling over trees and creating large fissures in the earth.
+Kakashi snorted in amusement the moment he spotted her pink hair tied in a ponytail, which had always signaled that she meant business.
+Knowing the extent of her brute power, it was a miracle that she hadn't resorted to toppling over trees and creating large fissures in the earth.

-"Sensei," she said, already aware of his presence a feet away, yet not turning around.
+"Sensei," Sakura said, already aware of his presence a feet away, yet not turning around.